 You don't have to commit to going to law school yet, but you do need to move more towards making a decision.
 Part of your work this year is to get started on the law school selection and law school admissions process.

-Make sure you are spending time with RJ or a faculty pre-law advisor early in the year to get started on these important tasks:
+Make sure you are spending time with faculty or staff pre-law advisor early in the year to get started on these important tasks:

 - Check your GPA at the start of the year and keep a close eye on it.
 You should be maintaining a solid GPA or continuously making improvements.
 It's really easy to have your GPA drop dramatically by not going to class or doing what you need to do academically, but it's not as easy to have it go the other way at this point in your Cornell career.